Skip to content

 Why a Structured Program Matters

-Document verification sits at the intersection of multiple regulatory obligations: anti-money laundering (AML), know-your-customer (KYC), data protection, employment law and tax compliance.
+Document verification sits at the intersection of multiple regulatory obligations: anti-money laundering (AML), counter-terrorism financing (CTF), know-your-customer (KYC), data protection, employment law and tax compliance.
 Without a formalised program, organisations face three categories of risk.

 Operational risk.
 Ad hoc processes produce inconsistent outcomes.
 A missing document delays onboarding by an average of 7 to 12 working days.
 Duplicate checks waste analyst time.
-Incomplete audit trails leave the firm unable to demonstrate compliance during regulatory visits.
+Incomplete audit trails leave the firm unable to demonstrate compliance during AUSTRAC assessments.

 Reputational risk.
 Correspondent banks, payment partners and institutional clients conduct due diligence on your compliance framework before establishing a relationship.
 A weak document compliance program can result in de-risking.
 For an in-depth review of the regulatory landscape, see our document compliance guide.